Subset28/PC-Optimizations/README.md

 3. Apply Adjustments: Follow the step-by-step instructions in the ReadMe.txt files provided in each folder.
 4. Experiment and Optimize: Test settings to find the perfect balance for your rig.
 5. Enjoy the Boost: Experience lag-free gaming and faster productivity! 🎉

 ---

-## 📸 Screenshots

-Take a peek at my FPS counter running buttery smooth at 256Hz for the ultimate low-latency experience! 🔥

-## 💬 Feedback & Contributions
-Got a suggestion?
-Found a new tweak?
-Feel free to submit a pull request or open an issue!
-Let’s make this the ultimate PC optimization resource for gamers and performance enthusiasts. 🌟

----